zylamarek/twitter-sentiment/README.md

 Some of the SemEval tweets in training and validation datasets intersect.
 Also some tweets are repeated.
 The script handles both issues.

-Running the script results in 4 datasets: pretrain (filtered Stanford), validation (SemEval dev2017), test (SemEval test2017), train (all SemEval data left).
+Running the script results in 4 datasets: pretrain (filtered Stanford - 1.6M), validation (SemEval dev2017 - 21K),
+test (SemEval test2017 - 12K), train (all SemEval data left - 23K).
 The choice of validation and test data allows result comparison (http://alt.qcri.org/semeval2017/task4/index.php?id=results).
 The data is stored in 1-hot encoding.

 ### A little bit off-topic